Davra/iot-raspberry-pi/README.md

 cd iot-raspberry-pi
 python setup.py
 ```
 This setup program will ask you what the server address it.
 You should type in the location of your server (eg. demo.connecthing.io).
 Then it will ask what your device name is.
-You should type in something which you recognise (e.g. your own name).
+You should type in something which you recognise (e.g. your own first-name).
 Then it will ask for a username and password.
 These are what you use to connect to the Connecthing server.

 ### Run the basic program
 Type the following command at the prompt:
 ```
 python pi-iot.py
 ```
-This program will find out some statistics about your Raspberry Pi, such as the temperature of the CPU and how long the Pi has been powered on for then upload that data to the Connecthing server.
+This program will find out some statistics about your Raspberry Pi, such as the temperature of the CPU and how long the Pi has been powered on for, then upload that data to the Connecthing server.

 ### Create a dashboard on Connecthing to see your data
 On your computer, use a browser to navigate to the Connecthing server (eg demo.connecthing.io) and log in with your username and password.
 - Go to the "Applications" link on the left menu.
 Click "Add Application"; give it a name and click "Create".
-- Select the "Single Line Graph" option.
+- Click on the plus symbol on bottom right to "add a widget".
+Select the "Simple Line Graph" option.
 In the settings page for this graph, choose to graph the metric "piUptime".
-Save the settings (right side of page) then click the "finish" button.
+Click "Apply Settings" (right side of page) then click the "finish" button.
 The chart will now be in your dashboard and hopefully displaying at least 1 datapoint from your Raspberry Pi.
 - Add another graph in a similar way to the previous graph, one for each of the metrics "piCpuload", "piCpuTemp" and "piRamFree".
 You should now have a dashboard showing 4 aspects of data streaming every 30 seconds from your Raspberry Pi device to the Connecthing server.